Greenwood LeFlore: LeFlore as a U.S. citizen

 In the 1840s, LeFlore was elected Mississippi representative and senator.
 He was a fixture of Mississippi high society and a personal friend of Jefferson Davis.
 He was elected to represent Carroll County in the state house for two terms, and elected by the legislature as a state senator, serving one term.
 He became a wealthy planter and amassed a huge estate, where slaves worked acres of cotton.
+When a woman named Arena James died in 1939, it was reported that she was the last surviving slave and had been at Malmaison from her birth in 1829 until emancipation.
+During the American Civil War Leflore opposed the Confederacy and secession.
+He sided with the Union when Mississippi seceded from the United States.
+When federal troops approached his property, he offered them assistance and said he was happy to see "the old flag again carried by United States Soldiers."

 Malmaison

 Leflore wanted a manor house that befitted his status as a wealthy planter.
 He commissioned James Harris, a Georgian, to design it.
 Leflore was an admirer of Napoleon Bonaparte and Josephine, and had the house designed in French style.
 When he sought a name for the house, "he decided on the name of the Château de Malmaison, ten miles west of Paris on the Seine."
 LeFlore called his Carroll County home Malmaison.
 LeFlore occupied the Malmaison until his death in 1865.

 To furnish his mansion, LeFlore imported most of the furniture from France, where it had been made to order.
 Silver, glass, and china came in sets of dozens.
 The drawing room set was of 30 pieces of solid mahogany, finished in genuine gold and upholstered in silk damask.
 The house held mirrors, tables, large four-poster beds of rosewood with silken and satin canopies, and four tapestry curtains depicting the four palaces of Napoleon and Josephine: Versailles, Malmaison, Saint Cloud and Fontainebleau.

 Malmaison was one of the show places of Mississippi.
 It was a great tourist attraction and was visited annually by hundreds from all parts of the United States.
 Around it clung the memories of the transition of Mississippi from Indian territory to its present status.

 LeFlore descendants used the mansion until it was destroyed in a fire in 1942.
+The cause of the fire remains unknown.
 Only a few pieces of crystal and silver, and some chairs were salvaged from the ruins of the mansion.
-The horse carriage used to transport LeFlore to visit Andrew Jackson and other Washington, D.C. officials had been saved and has been preserved.
+The horse carriage used to transport LeFlore to visit Andrew Jackson and other Washington, D.C. officials was also saved and has been preserved.
+Artifacts and furniture from Malmaison including a bedroom set, paintings, and children's toys are on display in the Malmaison Room at the Museum of the Mississippi Delta.